swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

 ### Challenges

-1. Write a function called `analyze_all` that takes a filename pattern as its sole argument and runs analyze for each file whose name matches the pattern.
+1. Write a function called `analyze_all` that takes a filename pattern as its sole parameter and runs analyze for each file whose name matches the pattern.

 ## Key Points